-Orientation, meeting the host family, touring the city and more.
+Orientation, meeting my host family, touring the city and more.

 Last Monday, I boarded a plane for the (almost) first time and set off for Italy.
-It’s hard to believe that it’s already been a week!
+Hard to believe it’s already been a week!

 We kicked off orientation at a hotel just outside Florence, where, after a much-needed shower, I got my first taste of Italian food.
-We spent the night and the next morning attending orientation meetings – listening to registration information, safety tips, important info about living in Italy, etc. – until finally it was time to board the bus to Florence.
+We spent that night and the next morning attending orientation meetings on topics like how to register for classes, personal safety tips, cultural information about living in Italy and more, until finally, it was time to board the bus to Florence.

-Our first stop was the beautiful SU Florence campus.
-The inside of the building is something out of a museum, and the outside is full of local vegetation that I still can’t believe is real.
+First stop: Villa Rossa, the beautiful SU Florence campus.
+The inside of the building looks like something out of a museum and the outside is dotted with local vegetation that I still can’t believe is real.
 (Olive trees?
-Palm trees??)
+Palm trees??
+Am I in a travel advertisement?)
 Art lines the walls, the ceilings are painted so beautifully, and the library is full of so many books about the area and its history that I so wish I was going to have the time to read.
-Immediately upon our arrival (since this was, of course, the most anticipated information) we learned about each of our host families and when we would meet them.
+Immediately upon our arrival (since this was, of course, the most anticipated information) we learned about our host families and when we would meet them.

 Group after group went inside the school to meet the families, until finally, it was my turn.
-Our host-mother and her 10-year-old son greeted my roommate and I before ushering us out, where we met our host-father outside by the car.
+Our host mother and her 10-year-old son greeted my roommate and me in the Villa Rossa before ushering us out, where we met our host father outside by the car.
 We were all so excited!

 Dinner that night was incredible.
 The Italians eat their dinner in multiple courses, so after a full plate of spaghetti, we were presented with an omelette, then assorted fruits, and an apple cake for dessert – all accompanied with wine and olive oil made from the grapes and olives that the family grows in their Tuscan garden.